-Ten-year-old August Pullman was born with extreme facial deformities that prevented him starts fifth grade and struggles to be seen just as another student.
-A number-one New York Times bestseller, this book teaches not to
+Ten-year-old August Pullmun was born with extreme facial deformities that prevented him from going to an actual school, until now.
+He starts fifth grade and struggles to be seen just as another student.
+A number-one New York

+Times bestseller, this book teaches not to